 - The study must be less than 6 months

-- You must intend to leave the UK by the end of the course or end of 6 months whichever is earlier
+- You must intend to leave the UK within 30 days of the end of the course or within the 6 months visa length, whichever is earlier

 - You must not intend to study at UEL for extended periods of time through frequent or successive periods as a Short Term Student